 These signals manage consumer expectations by carrying and conveying meaning, making it easier for people both inside and outside the organization to understand the brand's core purpose.
+The practice of Brand Expression is multidisciplinary, as it fuses Brand Strategy (how the brand is defined?)
+And Brand Identity (how the brand is articulated?).
+As a fully integrated process, brand expression empowers companies to maintain brand differentiation, relevancy and authenticity while balancing promise and expectation.
+People learn what to expect from the brand, and the company learns what its brand must deliver to consumers.
+As your brand is a collection of expectations that others have about you, brand expression is the art and science of managing those expectations.
 9 Content Snacks from the Story of Content Marketing – Sword and the Script.
 The best way to excel at content marketing is to “be the story.”

 That’s according to the new documentary by the Content Marketing Institute: The Story of Content.
 The film, which runs a little more than 40 minutes, explores what content marketing is, its history and why it’s different.
 It does so through a who’s who list of interviews and case studies from brands big and small.
 Major brands have transitioned from product companies, to media companies that happen to have products, by focusing on teaching and relevance.